DoctorKhan/Manual-Override-Book/src/20_part_foundations/25_consciousness_anomalies.md

 **The Mystery:**
 These studies confirm that something measurable happens when people enter observer states.
 But they don't explain what is doing the observing or why this capacity isn't naturally active.

+**Important caveat:** Consciousness research is notoriously difficult.
+Unlike studying heart function or digestion, we're trying to use consciousness to study consciousness—like trying to see your own eyes.
+Many consciousness studies suffer from small sample sizes, subjective reporting, and difficulty controlling variables.
+The findings above are among the most robust, but they're still preliminary.

+What we can say with confidence: something changes in the brain during observer states.
+What we can't say: whether this represents a fundamental shift in consciousness or just altered neural activity.
+The honest answer is we don't know yet—and that's exactly the kind of humility real science requires.

 ## Evidence Category 3: Flow States and Peak Performance

 **When the Observer Takes Control**